Uralstech/PeYx2/Docs/Home.md

                         "name":"string-escape",
                         "regex":"(\\\\'|\\\\\"|\\\\{2})",
                         "color":"#ff8000"

+                        // NEW for v1.4.0!
+Sub-syntaxes can now have sub-sub-syntaxes!
+Check out
+                        // .test.json to see how crazy it can get!
                     }

                     // Note: There can be more than one sub-syntax category, even though only one is shown here